 The archived report results that are available were archived in the ArcSight Console.
 Whenever you run a report it is archived for six months.
-For more information, see the ArcSight Console User's Guide on the ESM documentation page.
+For more information, see the ArcSight Console User's Guide.

 To show an archived report result: